Table of Contents

 How does PodVector connect to my POD apps?

 You connect Shopify, Meta Ads, Google Ads, Printify, and Printful to PodVector.
-Victor ingests order data, ad spend, and fulfillment information from all five sources into a live data warehouse, then reads across them to propose store operations.
-All write actions — price updates, discounts, shipping changes — are executed on Shopify only, after your approval.
+Victor ingests order data, ad spend, and fulfillment information from all six sources into a live data warehouse, then reads across them to propose store operations.
+All write actions — price updates, discounts, shipping changes — are executed on Shopify only, after your explicit approval.

 Does Victor monitor my store around the clock?